andrei-ce/spacetime/README.md

 2.2 Insert both values in a `server/.env` file (comment the web values if you did that first)
 2.3 Add the `GITHUB_CLIENT_ID` string to cofiguration object of the useAuthRequest function, under the `clientId` key in `app/index.tsx` file
 3. Add your ip address to `lib/api.ts`
+4. Run `npx prisma migrate dev` on the server root directory
-4. Run `npm run dev` on the server root direrctory
+5. Run `npm run dev` on the server root direrctory
-5. Run `npm run start` on the mobile-app root direrctory
+6. Run `npm run start` on the mobile-app root direrctory
-6. Access the Expo app on your mobile & scan the QR code displayed on the terminal.
+7. Access the Expo app on your mobile & scan the QR code displayed on the terminal.
 Make sure you are in the same wi-fi network as your local machine.